 “Patsy!
 Are yah home?”
 I tapped on the window of the sliding glass patio door.

-“Hey!”
-Patsy had a grin that went from ear to ear.
-“Come on in, we are just fixin’ to take a break.
-Come on in, sit down.”
+"Hey!"
+Patsy greeted me and had a grin to go from ear to ear.
+"Come on in, we are just fixin’ to take a break.
+Come on in, sit down."
+The Texans drawl and favorite expressions were always pleasant I thought.
+Fixin’ to, was one of their most used phrase.

-It looked like some of the workers were already taking that break as they wandered around and about the over large pool table in the air-conditioned living room and directly behind me one of the women came through the door.
-She was holding a baby on her hip and went to the refrigerator to get its bottle.
-When the young mother had retrieved that she came to sit around this massive round table in front of me and proceeded to feed the child.
-Another man came in who visited with Bud as though they were old friends.
+It looked like some of the workers were already taking that break as they wandered around and about the over large pool table in the air-conditioned living room and directly behind me one of the women was coming through the door.
+She held a baby on her hip and went to the refrigerator to get its bottle.
+When the young mother retrieved that she came to sit around this massive round table in front of me and proceeded to feed the child.
+Another man who must have been a neighbor arrived and soon was visiting with Bud.
+They knew each other well.
+This could be seen with their easy banter.

 “You want a bite of these peppers?
 They’re good.”
 Bud pushed a jar of what looked like jalapeno peppers toward the man.